Infrared Effects and the Unruh State: Two-Point Function

 \subsection{Delta Function Potential}

-For the delta function potential, scattering occurs and the infrared divergences in the mode functions $p^b_\w$, $h^b_\w$, and $h^{\mathscr{I^{-}}}$ are removed.
+For the delta function potential, scattering occurs and the infrared divergences in the mode functions $p^b_\w$, $h^b_\w$, and $h^{\mathscr{I^{-}}}_{\w}$ are removed.
 Thus one would expect that it is possible to interchange the order of the integrals in~\eqref{GK1}.
 We verify this conjecture by explicit calculation here.
-Our treatment is valid for any 2D static, asymptotically flat black hole spacetime.
+Our treatment is valid for any static, asymptotically flat black hole spacetime with a 2D metric.